iamlouk/projects/README.md

 Things I programmed on a day or two that are too small for deserving their own repository.
 Ideas for the future:

-- Bytecode-VM (accumulator based or with only few registers) that uses threaded jumps/computed gotos and compare performance to opcode-switch.
-- LLVM-IR pass (strength reduction?)
 - B*-Tree in Rust
 - ART (Adaptive Radix Tree) in Rust with path compression
 - Some generative art in JS with HTML5-Canvases